Thomas Davis (1814-1845)

 Life

 [Thomas Osborne Davis]; b.
 24 Oct.
 1814 [gravestone inscription; 14 Oct., err. acc.
 C. G. Duffy], Mallow, Co.
-Cork, posthumous son of a British army surgeon (John Thomas Davis) and Mary Atkins (with O’Sullivan Beare forebears), his father dying en route to the Peninsular War but previously in charge of the Ordnance Hospital, Islandbridge, Dublin; his mother moved the family to Dublin in 1818 and settled at Warrington Place, being educated with Catholics of his class; moved to No. 61 [now 67] Lwr.
-Baggot St., 1830, where Davis remained all his life afterwards; ed.
-TCD, grad.
-BA, 16 Feb.
-1836; encouraged in patriotic view by Thomas Wallis, TCD ‘grinder’; kept law terms in London, 1837-38, and joined bar there, 1838 [var.
-1837 DIL]; returned to Dublin and involved himself with the Historical Society [the “Hist”] of TCD, then extra-mural; addressed the Society on Cromwellian and Williamite periods, striking a new nationalist tone in appeals to the honour and intelligence of his audience and citing Lessing and Herder on the relation between culture and independent nationality, characterising Swift, Lucas, and Grattan as ‘mind-chieftains’; issued The Reform of the Lords, by a graduate of Dublin University (1837);
+Cork, posthumous son of a British army surgeon (John Thomas Davis; Royal Artillery) and Mary Atkins, of Firville, Co.
+Cork [Cromwellian extraction with O’Sullivan Beare forebears], his father dying en route to the Peninsular War but previously in charge of the Ordnance Hospital, Islandbridge, Dublin; his mother moved the family to Dublin in 1818 and settled at Warrington Place; Davis eas educated with Catholics of his own class; moved to No. 61 [now 67] Lwr.
+Baggot St., 1830, where he remained afterwards; grad.
+TCD, BA, 16 Feb.
+1836; encouraged in a patriotic view by Thomas Wallis, a TCD ‘grinder’; kept law terms in London, 1837-38, and called to the bar there, 1838; returned to Dublin and involved himself with the Historical Society [the “Hist”] of TCD, then being extra-mural; addressed the Society on the Cromwellian and Williamite periods, striking a new nationalist tone in appeals to the honour and intelligence of his audience and citing Lessing and Herder on the relation between culture and independent nationality, characterising Swift, Lucas, and Grattan as ‘mind-chieftains’; issued The Reform of the Lords, by a graduate of Dublin University (1837);

 co-fnd., with Duffy and Dillon, The Nation, first issue appearing on [Sat.]
 15 Oct.
-1842 over the banner ‘to create and foster public opinion, and make it racy of the soil’; Davis wrote up to 15,000 words a week in the form of articles and verses, and more than 200 reviews; his earliest printed poem printed over the pseud.
-“A True Celt”, appeared in the third issue; articles on “The Patriot Parliament of 1689”, later reprinted by Charles Gavan Duffy in the New Irish Library (1893), and called by Lecky ‘by far the best and fullest account’; railed increasingly against England’s ‘tottering and cruel empire’ in prose and verse when O’Connell was imprisoned in Richmond Bridewell; established the Young Ireland party, May 1845, differing from O’Connell over the non-denominational education, which Davis consistently supported for the sake of an Ireland ‘whose peculiar curse was religious dissension’; engaged to Anne Hutton (sometimes called a ‘thwarted love affair’); d.
-16 Sept., of scarlatina fever, at his home, 67 Baggot St., bur.
-Mount Jerome, Rathfarnham, where a monument by John Hogan was erected; called by Gavan Duffy ‘the best man I have ever known’; the author of the phrase ‘moral force’ in its Irish context though later claimed by Patrick Pearse as a prophet of physical force republicanism;
+1842, over the banner ‘to create and foster public opinion, and make it racy of the soil’, initially selling at 4d. rising to 6d by 1846; Davis wrote up to 15,000 words a week in the form of articles and verses, and more than 200 reviews; his earliest printed poem printed over the pseud.
+“A True Celt”, appeared in the third issue; “Our National Language” pub.
+Nation (1 April 1843); articles on “The Patriot Parliament of 1689”, later reprinted by Charles Gavan Duffy in the New Irish Library (1893), and called by Lecky ‘by far the best and fullest account’; railed increasingly against England’s ‘tottering and cruel empire’ in prose and verse when O’Connell was imprisoned in Richmond Bridewell; established the Young Ireland party, May 1845, differing from O’Connell over the non-denominational education, which Davis consistently supported for the sake of an Ireland ‘whose peculiar curse was religious dissension’; engaged to Anne Hutton (sometimes called a ‘thwarted love affair’); d.
+16 Sept. [aetat.
+31], of scarlatina fever, at his home, 67 Baggot St., bur.
+Mount Jerome Cem., Rathfarnham - where a monument by John Hogan was erected; called by Gavan Duffy ‘the best man I have ever known’; he coined the phrase ‘moral force’ in its Irish context - disintinguishing it from physical force - though later arrograged by Patrick Pearse as a prophet of physical force republicanism;

 [ top ]